Back to docs

 Troubleshooting

-• Confirm the Host custom header on the Flint origin is set to your Flint subdomain exactly as provided by the Flint team.
+• Confirm the Host custom header on the Flint origin is set to your Flint subdomain exactly.

 • Make sure the CloudFront Function is published (not just saved).
 Unpublished functions are not applied to live traffic.

-• Check that the Function is associated with the Viewer request event on the correct behavior, not on the default behavior.
+• Check that any function is associated with the Viewer request event on the correct behavior, not on the default behavior.

 My existing site is broken after adding the behavior

-• Verify the path pattern is /lp/* and not /*.
+• Verify the path pattern is /use-cases/* and not /*.
 The default /* behavior should still point to your original origin.

-• Check the behavior order in the Behaviors tab - the new /lp/* behavior should be listed above the default /* behavior.
+• Check the behavior order in the Behaviors tab - the new behaviors should be listed above the default /* behavior.

 CloudFront returns the wrong content or shows Flint on all pages

 • The path pattern may be too broad.
-Ensure it is /lp/* and not * or /*.
+Ensure it matches only your intended subpath and is not * or /*.

-• Make sure the origin request policy forwards query strings.
+• Also confirm the origin request policy forwards query strings.
 Select AllViewerExceptHostHeader or create a custom policy that includes query string forwarding.

 The URL shows tryflint.com instead of my domain